Pomona-ITS/HPC-Tech-Tutorials/training/workshops/tech_workshop/january2018/questions.md

 2) What technology is MongoDB?
 What is NOSQL?

 3) Biology software and physical/virtual cores.
 Hyper-threading - good or bad?
 How many cores to use?

+4) Are the VMs "fixed"?
+Can you grow them on demand?

+5) Thin provisioning in storage

+6) Will we use Fiber Channel?